hpcorona/syper/README.md

 things more difficult (for example i would need to change from DEALER/ROUTER to PUSH/SUB as Mongrel2 does, and that's not all, lots of challenges arises).

-## Why could i use Syper for?
+## What could i use Syper for?

 You can use it to develop Web Applications using virtually any programming language that supports calling plain C functions on a DLL or SO file, or any language that can talk 0mq.

-Maybe your language of choice already available for Web Development, and you don't need Syper.
+Maybe your language of choice is already available for Web Development, and you don't need Syper.

 I build Syper to use [WinDev](http://www.windev.com/) to develop Web Applications.